beetbox/pyacoustid/README.rst

   Avoid leaving a dangling socket after communicating with the server.
   Fix a crash when passing a `memoryview` object to the fingerprinter.
   API requests can now optionally time out.
+  More reliably find the library on Windows on Python 3.8.

 1.1.7
   Include a LICENSE file.